ZacharyRSmith/APIssues/README.md

 Assumptions:
 - Do not support uploading a file(s) at issue creation time

+## Big-pic TODOs, ordered from most important(?) to least

+(Note that smaller-pic TODOs are in code)

+- Paginate Issues#index
+- Store file names
+- impl access logging
+- get tests to not hang

 ## Environments

 All environments need a connection to a mongo database.